-In this book one of the greatest political economists and sociologists living writes about the greatest political economist and sociologist of modern times.
+In this book one of the greatest political economists and so-In this book one of the greatest political economists and so-ciologists living writes about the greatest political economist and sociologist of modern times.
 It is a work that fills a real need.
 Strange as it may seem, Karl Marx has had no adequate biographer and interpreter until the appearance of Loria's book.
-Loria's MARX is a brilliant performance, and, for all its scholarship, a most readable work, indispensable to the student and the general reader.
+Loria's MARX is a brilliant performance, and, for all its scholarship, a most readable work, indispensable to the stu-dent and the general reader.
 It gives a thorough and yet easy introduction to a field of thought, the influence of which is now being deeply felt everywhere.
 Board cover, \$1.25.